Does Creatine Make You Gain Weight?

 How Creatine Supports Muscle Protein Synthesis

-Creatine enhances the muscle’s ability to regenerate ATP, which allows you to train harder and recover faster.
-This leads to better performance in the gym, supporting the muscle protein synthesis process, which is essential for muscle growth.
+As it increases the muscles’ ability to create ATP, creatine enables you to try harder and recover faster.
+This results in fast progress in the gym, enhancing the processes active during muscle protein synthesis essential for the growth of muscles.

 Effects on Muscle Recovery and Growth